Last updated on March 10, 2023

 This card is made even cuter by one of the best abilities ever printed on a Magic card: squirrellink.

-Of all the My Little Ponies, the Princess Luna is the cutest in Magic card form.
+From the My Little Pony world, the Princess Luna is one of the cutest in Magic card form.
 Luna’s shy little smile and big shiny eye perfectly capture what makes the pony designs so adorable.

 I also appreciate how John Thacker posed this pony so it perfectly reflects the Mare in the Moon in the background, even if it’s technically inaccurate from a lore standpoint.